 Unless we fight or run away from the stressor we face, our ability to deal with the physiological cascade that it triggers inevitably gets out of hand.
 If this process repeats itself over a period of time, impaired regulation of blood glucose entails and gives rise to such symptoms as: weight gain, headaches, tension, irritability, anxiety, poor concentration, insomnia, difficulty in getting up in the morning, and food cravings to mention but a few.
 When not addressed properly, these symptoms can potentially develop into such degenerative diseases as diabetes, heart disease, or rheumatoid arthritis.

 Our long term response to any pressure is largely dependant on the availability of the raw materials used by the body during stress arousal.
 It is the nutrients needed for the production of all stress hormones, blood sugar management, digestive enzymes, and other anti-inflammatory substances that we need most of in long-term stress.
 Additionally, when we are stressed, our digestion slows down and absorption of whatever fast foods we may grab at a time suffers, thus further affecting our nutrient status: when stress buffers become markedly compromised, adequate response to stress becomes impaired by default.

-Nutritional approach can considerably improve our coping ability as it encompasses both the dietary and lifestyle habits.
+Nutritional therapy and lifestyle medicine can considerably improve our coping ability as it encompasses both the dietary and lifestyle habits.
 It often means changing life-long habits and working out a new comprehensive plan for the future wellbeing.

 Stress can leave us nutritionally depleted in specific nutrients and the tailor made supplemental support that Focus Nutirition+ may suggest is vital.
 It is usually necessary to embark on learning stress management techniques alongside nutritional intervention to complement the above programme.